What Is an FR-44 Form?

 FR-44 Insurance Without a Vehicle

-Non-owner FR-44 follows you as a driver rather than protecting a specific vehicle, providing liability protection when you drive borrowed, rented or employer-owned vehicles.
-The policy covers bodily injury and property damage you cause to others, but doesn't include comprehensive or collision coverage since you don't own a car to protect.
+Non-owner FR-44 coverage follows you as a driver rather than a specific vehicle.
+Non-owner FR-44 covers bodily injury and property damage you cause to others when driving borrowed, rented or employer-owned vehicles.
+The policy doesn't include comprehensive or collision coverage since you don't own a vehicle to protect.

 find icon